Check out our latest version: How to write effective descriptions and bullet points in Amazon

 - Should not contain pricing or promotions

-The example above does not fully utilize the five bullet points available, nor does it maximize the 500 character count available for each bullet.
+The example above does not fully utilize the five bullet points available, nor does it maximize the character count available.
 Including a fifth bullet point, expanding on each of these points, and including more important keywords such as beanie, hat, knit, women’s, pink, and Farmall could help this product appear more frequently in the search results, and could influence more customers to buy the product.

 Even if you think that certain features are obvious, or inherent in your products use, you should list those features in the bullet points.
 You want to think like the target customer would.
 If you were searching for your product, how would you want to find it?
 Chances are that you wouldn’t start your search with more specific details, but you would certainly include any general descriptors.